lucasfeijo/hass-maestro/README.md

 If the path is anything other than `/run`, the server responds with `404 Not Found`.

+### `GET /configure`

+Serves a simple web interface to choose which program steps run and in what order.
+Saving changes posts them back asynchronously to persist the selection under `/data/step_order.json`.

 ## Pipeline

 The maestro pipeline consists of 5 steps: